rajeshrinet/pyross/README.md

 ## About

 [PyRoss](https://gitlab.com/rajeshrinet/pyross) is a numerical library for mathematical modelling of infectious disease in Python.
 Currently the library supports structured compartment models formulated as systems of differential equations.
-The library takes as input the distribution of population in age-groups and contact structure among these groups.

 The library was developed to model the outbreak of the novel coronavirus COVID-19 and to assess the age-structured impact of social distancing measures in India.